-The 2022 Warrants had an initial exercise price of \$0.0497 per share, were exercisable immediately upon their issuance and have a term of exercise equal to 5 years after their issuance date.
-The number of shares of our Common Stock into which each of the 2022 Warrants is exercisable and the exercise price therefor are subject to adjustment as set forth in the 2022 Warrants, including adjustments for stock subdivisions or combinations (by any stock split, stock dividend, recapitalization, reorganization, scheme, arrangement or otherwise).
-In addition, the 2022 Warrants are not exercisable to the extent that the exercise thereof would result in the 2022 Warrant holder, together with any person whose beneficial ownership would be aggregated with the holder, beneficially owning more than the Ownership Limitation; provided however, the holder may after the holder requests such increase.
-In addition, if there is no effective registration statement registering the resale of the Warrant Shares as of certain time periods (as provided in the 2022 Warrants), the 2022 Warrant holders may choose to exercise such 2022 Warrants on a "cashless exercise" (or "net exercise") basis.
+The First Warrants had an initial exercise price of \$9.94 per share, were exercisable immediately upon their issuance and have a term of exercise equal to 5 years after their issuance date.
+The number of shares of our Common Stock into which each of the First Warrants is exercisable and the exercise price therefor are subject to adjustment as set forth in the First Warrants, including adjustments for stock subdivisions or combinations (by any stock split, stock dividend, recapitalization, reorganization, scheme, arrangement or otherwise).
+In addition, the First Warrants are not exercisable to the extent that the exercise thereof would result in the First Warrant holder, together with any person whose beneficial ownership would be aggregated with the holder, beneficially owning more than the Ownership Limitation; provided however, the holder may increase such ownership limitation to 9.99% of the outstanding shares of our Common Stock, in which case the ownership limitation increase will become effective 61 days after the holder requests such increase.
+In addition, if there is no effective registration statement registering the resale of the Warrant Shares as of certain time periods (as provided in the First Warrants), the First Warrant holders may choose to exercise such First Warrants on a "cashless exercise" (or "net exercise") basis.